justnob/justnob/README.md

 - 👋 Hi, I’m @justnob
-- 👀 I’m interested in Game Development and Animation
+- 👀 I’m interested in Java Programming
-- 🌱 I’m currently learning Unity and C#
+- 🌱 I’m currently learning Java
 - 📫 How to reach me at sahamarnath79@gmail.com

 <!---